The 16 best real-time strategy games – Update: When Cold War gets hot

 StarCraft + Brood War

 In addition to this, the humans have to deal with internal disputes, which is also further addressed in the Brood War expansion.
-Here, the ultimate goal is to prevent the aliens from finding their way to Earth, in terms of story, Brood War thereby begins two days after the end of StarCraft.
+Here, the goal is to prevent the aliens from finding their way to Earth, in terms of story, Brood War thereby begins two days after the end of StarCraft.
 I don’t know about you, I spent many, many hours in this RTS classic back then, which even today has lost little of its appeal of base building, resource gathering, unit production and combat.y

 Interested?
 For PC there is Star Craft (Remastered) in Battle.net.